 Other actions for employers

-- Then calculate the gap between men and women in comparable roles who:
+- Calculate the gap between men and women in comparable roles who:

 - are newly recruited